Manage Targets

 Use Descriptive Names with Version Numbers

 When naming templates, include version numbers (e.g., "Admin Scan v1.0" or "Login Sequence v2.1").
-This practice helps you track and manage template ensuring clarity when managing multiple versions.
+This practice helps you track and manage templates, ensuring clarity when managing multiple versions.

 Allow Hosts